sciZer0/7/v/README.md

 # Our Ideology

-In fact,
-* any text is just a number
-* any code is just a number
-* any picture is just a number
-* any sound is just a number
-* any video is just a number
-* any idea is just a number
-* any thought is just a number
-* any information is just a number.

-Everyone must be free to use any number, to run any number on a computer – when this use/run doesn't directly cause direct physical violence against people

-Meaning, every code created must be open and free, including, each code which happens to be known must be free.
+Every code created must be open and free – including, each code which happens to be known must be free.<br>

-Including, everyone must always feel free to use other people’s ideas and code in order to make the lives of lots of lots of people better.
+Everyone must always feel free to use other people’s ideas and code in order to make the lives of lots of lots of people better.<br>

-Additionally, we should be forming a Creator Donation Culture for giving thanks in tokens to creators of ideas and code.
+And of course, we should be forming a Creator Donation Culture for giving thanks in tokens to creators of ideas and code.<br>

-Importantly, when people create something not good enough, there must be absolute freedom for everyone to surpass it – to improve it.
+When people create something not good enough, there must be absolute freedom for everyone to surpass it – to improve it.

 <p>&nbsp</p>